Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

     chapter 2 @ref occt_visu_2 "Fundamental Concepts", chapter 3 @ref occt_visu_3 "AIS: Application Interactive Services", and 4 @ref occt_visu_4 "3D Presentations".
     You may want to begin with the chapter presenting AIS.

-For advanced information on visualization algorithms, see our <a href="https://www.opencascade.com/content/tutorial-learning">E-learning & Training</a> offerings.

 @section occt_visu_2 Fundamental Concepts

 @subsection occt_visu_2_1 Presentation